Version for the visually impaired

 3. An action (inaction) provided for in Part 1 of this article, committed intentionally, shall entail the imposition of an administrative fine on citizens in the amount of twenty thousand to thirty thousand rubles with or without confiscation of the instrument or objects of the administrative offense, or administrative arrest for a term of up to ten days; for officials — fifty thousand to one hundred thousand rubles or administrative arrest for up to ten days; for individual entrepreneurs — one hundred thousand to one hundred fifty thousand rubles with or without confiscation of the instrument or objects of the administrative offense, or administrative suspension of activities for a period of up to ninety days; for legal entities — two hundred thousand to five hundred thousand rubles with or without confiscation of the instrument or objects of the administrative offense or administrative suspension of activities for a period of up to ninety days.

 Note.
-Persons carrying out entrepreneurial activities without forming a legal entity bear administrative liability as legal entities for administrative offenses provided for in this article.
+Persons carrying out entrepreneurial activities without forming a legal entity bear administrative liability as legal entities for administrative offenses provided for in this article,.

 Article 11.17.
 Violation of the rules of conduct of citizens on air transport